amahi/spdy/README.md

 Testing
 =======

+The library needs more directed, white-box tests.
+Most of the testing has been black-box testing.
+It has been tested as follows:

-It has been tested by building a the reference proxy and origin server and exercising them with multiple streaming clients, manually stressing of the proxy and origin server.
+1) Building a reference proxy and an origin server, exercising them with multiple streaming clients, stressing them with many streams in parallel.

-The reference implementation above also contains some [integration tests](https://github.com/amahi/spdy-proxy/tree/master/integration-tests).
+2) The reference implementation above also contains some [integration tests](https://github.com/amahi/spdy-proxy/tree/master/integration-tests).
 These do not cover a lot in terms of stressing the library, but are a great baseline.

 As such, the integration tests should be considered more like sanity checks.
 We're interested in contributions that cover more and more edge cases!

+3) We periorically run apps built with this library, with the [Go race detector](http://blog.golang.org/race-detector) enabled.
+We no longer found any more race conditions.

+We'd like to beef up the testing to make it scale!

 Status
 ======